 If I’ve learned anything over the past few years it’s that there is no one way to fix depression.
-For Shawn Achor, positive psychology worked for him.
+Positive psychology did it for Shawn Achor.

-Right off the top of his presentation, he asked the audience to turn to the person next to them and smile at them for sixty seconds.
-Everyone shifted in their seats reluctantly, clearly somewhat horrified at having to do this, but equally determined to succeed.
+Right off the top of his presentation, he asked the audience to turn to the person next to them, look into their eyes and smile at them for sixty seconds.

 And that was his point.
 That was all it took to reset the dynamics of an entire room.
 No money.
 No spreadsheets.
 Just sixty seconds of smiling to make two hundred people, individually and collectively, feel good, happy and optimistic.
 It wasn’t even 9am and already the day was looking up.